ChickentartR/Enns-et-al.-3/README.md

 `upstream_summarize()` can be used in combination with rowwise() and mutate() to perform the action over multiple points.
-Depending on the number of nodes within the entire network, this task can take quite a lot of time, therefore it is best to parallelize and save some time.
+Depending on the number of nodes within the entire network, this task can take quite a lot of time.
+Luckily this task can be parallelized to save a lot of time.

 ``` r
 # set up cluster